 For organizations depending on Microsoft 365, adopting a strong Microsoft cyber resilience strategy builds layers of resilience directly into your tenant – letting you withstand attacks when they happen.

-Cyber resilience in Microsoft 365 means preparing for missteps, not just attacks.
-This article lays out how to strengthen your tenant across key layers—identity, configuration, and collaboration—so your team can detect failures early, recover quickly, and keep operations moving.
+This article lays out how to strengthen your tenant across key layers – identity, configuration, and collaboration – so your team can detect failures early, recover quickly, and keep operations moving.
 It covers practical strategies like enforcing least privilege, catching policy violations in real time, and rolling back risky changes before they spread.
 For IT and security leaders navigating privilege sprawl, misconfigurations, and Copilot exposure, this is a clear framework for building tenant-wide resilience before the next incident tests it.

-Microsoft 365 isn’t just an app.
+Microsoft 365 (M365) isn’t just an app.
 It’s a prime target for cybercriminals.
-The average Microsoft 365 tenant contains 58% of an organization’s sensitive cloud data and, arguably, houses the most powerful privileged accounts a business has.
+The average M365 tenant contains 58% of an organization’s sensitive cloud data and, arguably, houses the most powerful privileged accounts a business has.

 Acknowledging gaps in their cyber resilience preparedness, CISO involvement, regulatory compliance, and in measuring cyber risk, enterprises are flying blind, meaning that cyber resilience needs to be atop the C-suite’s list for strategic investment.
-For Microsoft 365 specifically, organizations face a rapidly evolving and expanding attack surface, a dangerous lack of visibility, potential for misconfiguration and error, a constant barrage of Microsoft-specific changes, among other challenges.
-For example, the 2024 Hiscox Cyber Readiness Report states that 67% of companies reporting repeated cyber attacks in the past year, it’s a question of when and how often – not if – an enterprise will fall victim to a breach or find their M365 cyber resilience lacking.
+For M365 specifically, organizations face a rapidly evolving and expanding attack surface, a dangerous lack of visibility, potential for misconfiguration and error, a constant barrage of Microsoft-specific changes, among other challenges.
+According to Checkpoint Software’s Cyber Security Report 2026, organizations faced an average of 1,968 cyber attacks in 2025.
+This means it’s a question of when and how often – not if – an enterprise will fall victim to a breach or find their M365 cyber resilience lacking.

 According to the 2025 Microsoft Vulnerabilities Report, a record-breaking 1,360 security vulnerabilities were experienced across its products, up 11% from the previous reported high in 2022.
 While the overall number of critical vulnerabilities is declining, the focus is shifting towards identity protection due to the prevalence of remote code execution (RCE) and elevation of privilege (EoP) vulnerabilities, which are primary targets for attackers.

-Industry surveys have consistently revealed that Microsoft 365 tenants face a constant barrage of attacks.
+Industry surveys have consistently revealed that M365 tenants face a constant barrage of attacks.

 NIST defines cyber resilience as: